 Despite concerns that people are flooded with email, email marketing will continue to be an important marketing tool.
 But, companies will need to step-up their email marketing game to stand out.

-Consumers receive an average of 416 commercial emails per month, making their inboxes noisy and full.
+Consumers receive tons of commercial email every month, making their inboxes noisy and full.
 Smart companies will focusing on improving email content, calls to action, and importantly, the design of their emails.

 When it comes to design, you have several options.
 You can find or make cinemagraphs on Giphy and find email design inspiration from Hubspot and Really Good Emails.
 And of course, you can leverage crowdSPRING’s community of 200,000 creatives who’ve helped thousands of entrepreneurs and small businesses around the world with great custom design, including email campaigns.

 As with any marketing campaign or strategy, it’s important to test whether or not your actions are meeting your goals and expectations.

 Click rates become a little less important and in-email engagement becomes more important.
 And you need to measure that in-email engagement using new metrics like email interactions, which are special opens that are triggered by engaging with interactive email elements.

 By focusing more on engagement, companies can better determine how to follow-up with their customers and prospects, what messages actually received a response, and gauge if people truly spent time reading and interacting with the content.